xhclintohn/Toxic-MD/README.md

 ## ⚠️ ````PLEASE NOTE```` ⚠️

 ❗ **Use this service wisely.**
-❗ **This Bot uses Baileys - A non-WhatsApp API which might lead to account suspension.**
+❗ **This Bot uses Baileys - A non-official WhatsApp API which might lead to account suspension.**
 ❗ **Contact official contacts for more information or support.**

 ---------